MalikSh96/GithubRepoApiProject/README.md

 - A DI (Dependency-Injection) or IoC container needs to instantiate objects (dependencies) and provide them to the application
 - To do so, it must deal with constructor injection, setter injection, and interface injection
 - The built-in IoC container supports three kinds of lifetimes
-	1. Singleton: IoC container will create and share a single instance of a service throughout the application's lifetime
+	1. *Singleton*: IoC container will create and share a single instance of a service throughout the application's lifetime
-	2. Transient: The IoC container will create a new instance of the specified service type every time you ask for it
+	2. *Transient*: The IoC container will create a new instance of the specified service type every time you ask for it
-	3. Scoped: IoC container will create an instance of the specified service type once per request and will be shared in a single request
+	3. *Scoped*: IoC container will create an instance of the specified service type once per request and will be shared in a single request
 - Once we register a service, the IoC container automatically performs constructor injection if a service type is included as a parameter in a constructor.
 ```